 I’ve worked in communications since 1997.
 For the first four years I was a writer and editor for agencies that have since become Sequel Group and Beetroot, producing employee magazines and online news in the early days of the intranet.

-In 2001 I started my first in-house role, working in the corporate communications team at Siemens.
-For five very happy years I managed the employee newspaper, website and intranet for the UK business, represented it on the company’s European web user experience group and helped build a network of communicators from each of Siemens’ business units across the UK.
+In 2001 I joined the corporate communications team at Siemens.
+For five years I managed the employee newspaper, website and intranet for the UK business, represented it on the company’s European web user experience group and helped build a network of communicators from each of Siemens’ business units across the UK.
 I also managed internal communications for customer service and continuous improvement programmes, the launch of a new flexible benefits scheme, M&A activity and the relocation of the UK headquarters.

-Away from work, I’m kept busy by family life including two children and an English Pointer called Barney, who’s my running mate most weekday mornings around the Olympic rowing lake in Dorney, near where we live.
+Away from work, I’m kept busy by family life including an English Pointer called Barney, who’s my running mate most mornings.
 I don’t read nearly enough for my liking but when I do, it’s likely to be about sport or a political biography.
 And I’m a devoted Liverpool fan, which you may occasionally notice from these pages or my tweets…